SummaryRead the full fact sheet

 There are many easy and effective ways to prevent HIV.
 Other than PEP, HIV transmission can also be prevented by:

-- Using condoms (including ) with water or silicone-based lubricant during anal or vaginal sex.
+- (including ) with water or silicone-based lubricant during anal or vaginal sex.

 - Using clean, sterile injecting equipment.

-- Taking pre-exposure prophylaxis (PrEP) – for people who are at risk of HIV transmission.
+- – for people at risk of HIV transmission.

-- achieving and maintaining “undetectable” HIV viral loads (U=U) if you are HIV-positive by taking HIV antiretroviral treatment (ART) as prescribed.
+- Achieving and maintaining “undetectable” HIV viral loads (U=U) if you have HIV by taking HIV antiretroviral treatment (ART) as prescribed.

-Depending on your risk factors and life circumstances, you may be more suited to other HIV prevention methods.
-It is important to find the right prevention method, or combination of methods, that works for you and your sexual partners.
+Depending on your risk factors and lifestyle, you may be more suited to other HIV prevention methods.
+It is important to find the right prevention method (or combination of methods) that works for you and your sexual partners.

 Where to get help